Fusion of deterministically generated photonic graph states

-The measured expectation values for the stabilizers are displayed in \Fig\ref{fig:treestate}d.
-We find all stabilizers to be above 0.7 and some of them close to one, certifying a good agreement with the ideal state for which $\expval{S_i}=1$.
+The measured expectation values for the stabilisers are displayed in \Fig\ref{fig:treestate}d.
+We find all stabilisers to be above 0.7 and some of them close to one, certifying a good agreement with the ideal state for which $\expval{S_i}=1$.
 Furthermore, we are able to prove genuine multi-partite entanglement by collecting 8-qubit coincidences.
-We find that the entanglement fidelity exceeds the classical threshold of $0.5$ with $\mathcal{F}\geq0.69^{+0.04}_{-0.05}$.
+We find that the entanglement fidelity is constrained by the upper and lower bound with $0.69^{+0.04}_{-0.05}\leq\mathcal{F}\leq 0.85^{+0.02}_{-0.03}$, thus exceeding the classical threshold of $0.5$.

+The fidelities of the generated entangled states are limited by various sources of error.
+For single-emitter protocols we have identified spontaneous scattering in the photon emission process and imperfect Raman rotations as the main error mechanisms \cite{Thomas2022}.
+In the present work we attribute most of the infidelity to the cavity-assisted fusion gate, which is impacted by spontaneous scattering as well as imperfect photon indistinguishability.
+A more detailed discussion can be found in the Methods section.

 The generation of the presented graph states relies on a high overall source-to-detector efficiency, which in this work is close to $0.5$ for a single photon emission.
 Hence, with a coincidence rate on the order of one per minute, we can collect hundreds of events within a few hours of measurement (Methods).